arialdomartini/arialdomartini.github.io/_posts/for-the-rest-of-us/parser-combinators/2025-04-13-monadic-parser-combinators-11.md

 *Context Sensitivity* is the ability of a parser to reference the result of other parsers.
 Basically, it's equivalent to equipping parsers with a form of memory.
-This capability will allow you to parse more complex languages, and will dramatically change the way you write parsers.
+This capability will allow you to parse more complex languages and will dramatically change the way you write parsers.
 As you have surely guessed already, this is about introducing monads.
 We will get there in the very next chapter.